my-cumbria-logo, my-cumbria-logo Toggle navigation

 dl_disability, orange cartoon of 4 puzzle pieces fit together Disability or dyslexia support

-users_orange, orange users icon - 3 cartoon people Or even personal difficulties like adjusting to life in a new country
+users_orange, orange users icon - 3 cartoon people Or, difficulties adjusting to life in a new country

-You can also find helpful information in the International Students Welcome Guide
+You can also find helpful information in the International Welcome Guide

 • Useful contacts